H-Square-Lab-group/Minesweeper/presentation.md

 ## 🧠 Project Overview

 This Minesweeper game features an interactive gameplay.
 It includes features such as:
-- Left/right click to reveal or flag tiles
+- Take user input to reveal tiles
 - Grid-based mine generation and flood fill logic
 - Game win/loss detection